mixpanel/docs/pages/docs/analysis/reports/funnels.md

 3. They are excluded from conversion by an exclusion step.

 **Sessions**

-Sessions funnels count the number of sessions that contain a conversion.
+Sessions funnels are counted based on the number of sessions that contain a conversion.
 Like totals funnels, users will be allowed to re-enter the funnel in subsequent sessions; however, in sessions funnels users must convert through the funnel within the same session they entered the funnel to be counted as converted.
 If the session ends before they have converted, the user will time out and drop out of the funnel after the last step they reached.
 Learn more about Sessions [here](/docs/analysis/advanced/sessions).

 #### Ordering

 The order control determines how much flexibility there can be to the sequence of your user's actions to be counted as a conversion.

-By default, funnels are **specific order**.
-To change between order designations, click on the words **specific order** in the conversion criteria, and select between **specific order or any order** from the drop-down list.
+By default, funnels are based on a **specific order**.
+To change order designation, click on the words **Advanced** next to Conversion Criteria, and toggle on **Any Order** from the drop-down list.

 ![/Screen_Shot_2021-12-15_at_10.20.13_AM.png](/Screen_Shot_2021-12-15_at_10.20.13_AM.png)

 **Specific Order**

-Specific Order Funnels require the user to complete each of the funnel steps in the order laid out in the query builder to be counted as a conversion from step to step.
+Specific Order Funnels require the user to complete each of the funnel steps in the order laid out to be counted as a conversion from one step to another.
 In other words, Step 1 must be completed before Step 2, which must be completed before Step 3, and so on.
-The user can engage in other actions in between funnel steps- including additional occurrences of the actions listed as funnels steps- but they will only be counted as converted as long as they complete all the funnel steps in order.
+The user can engage in other actions in between funnel steps - including additional occurrences of the actions listed as funnels steps - but they will only be counted as converted if they complete all the funnel steps in order.

 To illustrate with an example, let's say a specific order funnel has steps: A, B, C, D, E

 1. The customer does steps A -> B -> C -> D -> E in exact order.
 Mixpanel counts this as a conversion.
 2. The customer does steps A -> B -> ***F*** -> C -> D -> E. Mixpanel counts this as a conversion.
 Users can do additional actions in between funnels steps and still convert.
 3. The customer does steps A -> B -> ***D*** -> C -> D -> E. Mixpanel counts this as a conversion.
-Even though the customer did an occurrence of D before the first time doing C, because theyeventually did a D after C they will continue to convert.
+Even though the customer did D before the first time they did C, they will continue to convert because they eventually did a D after C.
-4. The customer does steps A -> B -> C -> E. Mixpanel will not count this as a full conversion, and the customer will not appear in the funnel after step C. The customer's completion of step E is excluded from the funnel because step D did not occur.
+4. The customer does steps A -> B -> C -> E. Mixpanel will not count this as a full conversion, and the customer will drop off after step C. The customer's completion of step E is excluded from the funnel because step D did not occur.

 **Any Order**

-In Any Order Funnels, users can complete unanchored funnels steps in any particular sequence and still convert.
-This type of funnel is most useful in situations where a user must ultimately complete all actions to be considered converted, but the exact order is not important.
+In Any Order Funnels, users can complete unanchored funnel steps in any particular sequence and still convert.
+This type of funnel is most useful in situations where a user must complete all actions to be considered converted, but the exact order is not important.

-A good example of this could be a job application flow, where a user must input multiple pieces of information (their name, email address, current job title, credentials, references, cover letter, resume, etc.) in order to complete the form and convert to submit their application, but they can provide all this information in any order they'd like and still proceed towards converting.
+A good example of this could be a job application flow, where a user must input multiple pieces of information (their name, email address, current job title, credentials, references, cover letter, resume, etc.) in order to complete the form and submit their application, but they can provide all this information in any order they'd like and still proceed towards converting.

-To switch to **any order**, expand the "Advanced" menu in the Conversion Criteria and toggle on "Any Order".
+To switch to **Any Order**, expand the "Advanced" menu in the Conversion Criteria and toggle on "Any Order".

 ![/Screen_Shot_2022-07-12_at_3.35.33_PM.png](/Screen_Shot_2022-07-12_at_3.35.33_PM.png)

-When you switch to **any order,** you have the option to anchor specific steps in your funnel by clicking on the step number.
+When you switch to **Any Order,** you have the option to anchor specific steps in your funnel by clicking on the step number.

 ![/CleanShot_2021-12-15_at_11.03.46.gif](/CleanShot_2021-12-15_at_11.03.46.gif)